intel-retail/automated-self-checkout/docs_src/OVMS/pipelinesetup.md

         Depending on your internet connection, this might take some time.

-6. Download the bit model Manually (optional)
+6. (optional) Download the bit model manually

     a.
 Here is the command to build the container for bit model downloading: